feathersjs/docs/api/client/socketio.md

 </script>
 ```

 Service methods can be called by emitting a `<methodname>` event followed by the service path and method parameters.
-The service path is the name the service has been registered with (in `app.use`) without leading or trailing slashes.
+The service path is the name the service has been registered with (in `app.use`), without leading or trailing slashes.
 An optional callback following the `function(error, data)` Node convention will be called with the result of the method call or any errors that might have occurred.

 `params` will be set as `params.query` in the service method call.
 Other service parameters can be set through a [Socket.io middleware](../socketio.md).

-If the service path or method does not exist an appropriate Feathers error will be returned.
+If the service path or method does not exist, an appropriate Feathers error will be returned.

 ### Authentication

 Sockets can be authenticated by sending the `authenticate` event with the `strategy` and the payload.
-For specific examples see the "Direct Connection" section in the [local](./local.md) and [jwt](./jwt.md) authentication chapters.
+For specific examples, see the "Direct Connection" section in the [local](./local.md) and [jwt](./jwt.md) authentication chapters.

 ```js
 const io = require('socket.io-client');